Wehzie/master-thesis/README.md

 - Python: increase sampling rate to avoid aliasing.
 Verify with individual oscillator plots.

-- show sampling rate and duration, not samples in the sweep plots

-- z-ops plot double entry at same value as default value

-- hybrid generator not listening to n-osc from hybrid_params_test

 ### Medium priority

 - Map R to Freq in analysis for Hybrid signal generator

-- Normal distribution plots not saved, fix or drop normal distribution plots.

 - Plot improvement: Reuse algorithm bar chart with z-ops sweep.